Kirsten Campbell

 Research interests

 Kirsten recently completed a major socio-legal study of forms of international justice, which is the subject of The Justice of Humans: Subject, Society, and Sexual Violence in International Criminal Justice.
-Kirsten has published widely in this area, including on gender and international criminal law, conflict-related sexual violence research, and feminist approaches to transitional justice.
-Kirsten is a steering committee member of the Sexual Violence in Armed Conflict international research group, which recently published the major interdisciplinary collection, In Plain Sight.
+Kirsten has published widely in this area, including on gender and international criminal law, conflict-related sexual violence research methodology, and feminist approaches to transitional justice.
+Kirsten is a steering committee member of the Sexual Violence in Armed Conflict international research group, which recently published the major interdisciplinary collection, In Plain Sight: Sexual Violence in Armed Conflict.

 Kirsten’s research draws on her projects, ‘The Gender of Justice’ and ‘TRANSFORM’, which were funded by the European Research Council.
 These projects studied the prosecution of sexual violence in armed conflict through case studies of the International Criminal Tribunal for the former Yugoslavia and the Bosnian courts.
 This work built on her previous ESRC-funded study of shifts in the legal regulation of armed conflict, ‘Regulating Armed Conflict’.

-Kirsten’s current research builds on her earlier work on feminist social theory, focusing on feminist knowledge production and transformations of gendered subjects and social relations.
-She explored this question in Jacques Lacan and Feminist Epistemology, as well as numerous other publications on the formation of gendered subjects, feminist psychoanalytic social theory, and feminist theories of knowledge.
+Kirsten’s current research builds on her earlier work on feminist social theory, focusing on feminist knowledge production and social shifts in gendered subjects and social relations.
+She explored this question in Jacques Lacan and Feminist Epistemology, as well as numerous publications on the formation of gendered persons, social theories of gender and sexuality, and feminist theories of knowledge.

 Publications and research outputs